mchernyakov/various-ttl-map/README.md

 ## Description

 Tiny library with various ttl map.
-Based on Redis expire [algorithm](https://redis.io/commands/expire).
+It is cache with various ttl based on Redis expire [algorithm](https://redis.io/commands/expire) and ConcurrentHashMap.

 The implementation contains two maps:
 1) keys and values,